 - Skill Specialties (these are not expended, and as such, may be bid even if the user does not expect results)

 Even though the above are what are allowed generally, not all abilities used will help the investigation.
-Feats of Learning are always useful, but other feats may or may not be so, depending upon the target of the investigation itself.
+Feats of Learning and Perception are almost always useful, but other feats may or may not be so, depending upon the target of the investigation itself.
 Any feat or expendable ability called during an investigation is lost even if it does not apply.
-Artifice is only of use, obviously, if the item/subject is magical.
-In some special cases, derived skills may be factor in Investigations.
+Artifice is only of use, obviously, with magical artifacts and locations.
+In some special cases, derived skills may be a factor in Investigations.